manfredscheucher/pseudocircle-arrangements-tools/pseudocircles_intersecting/readme.md

 For example, one can run
 '''
-head -1 example_data/all5.mod1s6 > X && sage enum_flipgraph.sage X
+time sage enum_flipgraph.sage great/all6.enc.greatcircles.enc
 '''
-to enumerate all intersecting arrangements on 5.
+to enumerate all intersecting arrangements on 6.
+Use parameter '-P' for parallelization